About Layer 3 Unicast Routing

 Each routing process has an associated router ID.
 You can configure the router ID to any interface in the system.
 If you do not configure the router ID, Cisco NX-OS selects the router ID based on the following criteria:

-- If you have not configured any loopback interfaces, Cisco NX-OS uses the first interface in the configuration file as the router ID.
+- If you have not configured a loopback interface, Cisco NX-OS uses the first interface in the configuration file as the router ID.
 If you configure any loopback interface after Cisco NX-OS selects the router ID, the loopback interface becomes the router ID.
-If the loopback interface is not loopback0 and you configure loopback0 later with an IP address, the router ID changes to the IP address of loopback0.
+If the loopback interface is not loopback0 and you configure loopback0 with an IP address, the router ID changes to the IP address of loopback0.